LauraBrogan/pands-problem-set-2019/README.md

 2. **solution-2.py** *contains my solution to problem 2 in the problem set.*

     When we run this program it outputs to the user if today is a day that begins with letter T or not.
+This solution was based on class lectures on today is Tuesday.

 3. **solution-3.py** *contains my solution to problem 2 in the problem set.*